 What Are Your Storage Limits (IOPS)

 4. Know your storage limits.
 Capacity is just one part of the storage requirement.
-The other part is I/O or OIPS (Input/Output Per Second).
+The other part is I/O or IOPS (Input/Output Per Second).
 VMs have different I/O needs.
-One hungry database or SharePoint VM on a LUN that shares it’s disk parity with multiple LUNs can cause performance problem across all the LUNs in the disk parity group.
+One hungry database or SharePoint VM on a LUN that shares its disk parity with multiple LUNs can cause performance problems across all the LUNs in the disk parity group.
 The best way I have found to avoid this is to design your storage with the biggest I/O pool available.
-I/O begins at the disk and 15K disks have roughly 200 IOPS where 10K disks have 150 IOPS (SATA have 30 – 50 IOPS).
+I/O begins at the disk and 15K disks have roughly 200 IOPS whereas 10K disks have 150 IOPS (SATA has 30 – 50 IOPS).
 Do the math, which is better?
-After capacity and I/O is considered, then there is the pathing, which needs to be manually configure to split I/O down multiple paths to the SAN/NAS cache.
+After capacity and I/O are considered, then there is the pathing, which needs to be manually configured to split I/O down multiple paths to the SAN/NAS cache.
 I’ve seen million dollar equipment brought to its knees because this stuff was overlooked.
 It’s usually not the equipment (HP, NetApp, EMC) that is causing the problem, its configuration.
-Whether you plan to use FC, NFS or iSCSI, this is important for your storage administrator to consider.
+Whether you plan to use FC, NFS, or iSCSI, this is important for your storage administrator to consider.
 Otherwise, you will be playing VM storage Tetris and I guarantee you will lose.